sidramesh2018/calc/docs/monitoring.md

 ### New Relic

-The server-side supports New Relic integration via the `NEW_RELIC_LICENSE_KEY` environment variable.
+The server side supports New Relic integration via the `NEW_RELIC_LICENSE_KEY` environment variable.
 If set, the [New Relic Python agent][] will instrument a variety of CALC's internals to help identify and solve performance issues.